Delias mysis

 Delias mysis, the Union Jack or red-banded Jezebel, is a butterfly in the family Pieridae.
 It is endemic to northern Australia, New Guinea and neighbouring islands.
 The common name is a reference to the flag of the British Empire.
-The butterfly was given this name, because the patterns and colours on the underside of the wings of the males resembles the flag.

-The species has a wide variety in colours and patterns, hence a great deal of subspecies have been named.
+The butterfly was given this name, because the patterns and colours on the underside of the wings of the males resembles the flag.The species has a wide variety in colours and patterns, hence a number of subspecies have been named.